afiodorov/afiodorov.github.io/_posts/2015-11-13-scary-and-obvious.md

 If you don't, there's a short summary.
-Somebody "clever" posted this on LW: if you believe that strong AI will be developed within your lifespan, that AI might decide to torture all the people who were aware of such outcome but didn't contribute enough to bring it forward.
+Somebody "clever" posted this on LW: if you believe that strong AI will be developed within your lifespan, that AI might decide to torture all the people who were aware of such outcome but didn't contribute enough to bring its development forward.
 Because a delay in AI development costs millions of lives.
 So now all of you, readers, should go and dedicate your every living moment facilitating AI development.

 Yawn.
 But then Eliezer Yudkowski freaked out and deleted this whole affair and banned such discussions on LW all together.